drlsdee/RandomPasswordBuilder/README.md

 The class has a flag that excludes XML-unsafe characters: `"'<>&`; you can use it if you plan to use generated strings in XML documents, e.g. when sending SOAP requests.

+## Limitations

+The library currently uses .NET Framework 4.8, not .NET or .NET Core.

+This is because the core product is being developed for use on general Windows/Windows Server installations where newer runtimes may not be installed.

+But feel free to fork this project and adapt it for runtime you prefer.

 ## Examples

 You can also see an example of usage in the PowerShell cmdlet class [GetRandomPasswordCmdlet.cs](RandomPasswordBuilder\RandomPasswordBuilder\Cmdlets\GetRandomPasswordCmdlet.cs)